jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 }
 ```

+The WeakReference makes the value eligible for garbage collection, but the key remains in the map.
+The cleanup logic above removes entries only after detection, so there may be a small window where the map contains a cleared reference.
+Manual cleanup is necessary to prevent the map from growing indefinitely if many keys are requested over time.

-Because `ConcurrentHashMap.compute` locks only the bucket for that key, multiple independent acquisitions can run concurrently without blocking each other.
+Because `ConcurrentHashMap.compute` locks only the bucket for that key, multiple independent acquisitions can proceed concurrently without blocking each other.

 ### Singleton Memory Leak
 I ended the [Singleton Memory Leaks](https://jhumelsine.github.io/2025/10/31/singleton.html#memory-leaks) section with: